The CloudBox has three different flashing Cloud LED patterns (Cloud logo on top of the CloudBox):

 Flash, flash, pause: This indicates a connectivity issue; the CloudBox is not connected to the network.
 This is what you are going to see when first setting up a CloudBox, and it hasn’t yet been connected to the internet.

 Long flash, long flash, long flash (about 6 second flashes): This is a media request failure.
 This is what you are going to see if Media is being blocked on your firewall.
-You will need to whitelist the following on your Firewall/Network settings:

 Note: The status of the blue cloud logo will update when it successfully requests a song, so a temporary connection issue in between songs may cause the cloud logo to flash for several minutes until it successfully connects for the next song.